tweag/nickel/doc/manual/types-vs-contracts.md

 At last, both type annotations and contracts come in handy for debugging.
-In this case, you don't have to follow the previous advice, and you can add type or contract annotation pretty much anywhere you see fit.
+In this case, you don't have to follow the previous advice, and you can add type and contract annotations pretty much anywhere you see fit.

 One useful pattern is to use a type wildcard `_`, which lets the typechecker figure out the type of an expression for you.
 If a dynamically typed expression